In the Nepali language Articles of Association or AoA it’s called " नियमावली".

 Step 2: Define the types of shares and share capital

-When you write the Articles of Association, make sure to include the type of shares the company will offer.
+When you write the AoA, make sure to include the type of shares the company will offer.
 This includes ordinary shares and preference shares.

 Step 3: Outline the rights and obligations of shareholders